Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

-# How to build a decentralized event invitation system on the Celo blockchain using Solidity and Javascript
+# How To Build a Decentralized Event Invitation System on the Celo Blockchain Using Solidity and Javascript

 ## Introduction

 Over the years, event invitation systems have moved from just normal paper to digital cards which can be used in web2 web applications.
-In this era of web3 development, why not build a decentralized system that will invite people to an event on the blockchain?
+In this era of web3 development, why not build a decentralized system that will invite people to an event on the blockchain such as Celo?
 Celo is one of the fast leading blockchains and in our tutorial will be building our app on Celo.

-### Celo
+## What is the Celo Blockcchain

 Celo is a blockchain project focused on making crypto payments as easy as possible.
 Instead of having to manage complex crypto addresses, users can send cryptocurrencies using mobile phone numbers.

-Sending the platform’s stablecoin, Celo Dollars is even possible for users who do not have the Celo app.
-Users can send value via WhatsApp too.
-To access this value, however, recipients would eventually need to download the application.
+Celo Dollars(cUSD), the platform’s stablecoin can be sent by users to other users.
+Users who do not have the Celo app can receive cUSD via whatsapp.
+To access these funds, recipients would eventually need to download the application.

-### What will you get from this tutorial
+## What will you get from this tutorial

 1. You will learn how to write smart contract using Solidity.
 2. Deploy the smart contract on the Celo blockchain using Remix IDE.